mnalis/gsd4t_parser/README.txt

 - gp2_to_bin.pl - parses SLCLog.gp2 and creates raw binary commands (like SLCLog.bin)
   useful for creating binary files to give to gpsd(8) and cgps(1) to replay session

-- parse_strace.pl - converts strace logs to human readable format parses raw binary communication in strace.log.* files (from /dev/ttySAC1 GPS GSD4t chipset) and creates human readable log suitible for comparing with SLCLog.gp2 and guessing translations.
+- strace_to_gp2.pl - converts strace logs to human readable format parses raw binary communication in strace.log.* files (from /dev/ttySAC1 GPS GSD4t chipset) and creates human readable log suitible for comparing with SLCLog.gp2 and guessing translations.